gerardorodriguezdev/intellij-plugin-sample/README.md

 # Typescript to Kotlin

-Command line and Intellij IDEA plugin to convert a Typescript file or project to Kotlin/Js
+Command line and IntelliJ plugin sample project to convert a Typescript file or project to Kotlin/Js

 ## How it works